agusibrahim/freedesktop/README.md

 ![Tutorial](https://raw.githubusercontent.com/agusibrahim/freedesktop/master/freedesktop-demo.gif)

+## Close the Desktop
+Your desktop can run for up to 6 hours, if your work is done you can stop it.
+To stop the session, click red button "Cancel workflow".
+Shutting down the desktop *Won't stop* the workflow runner.

 ## Limitation
 - You'll able to use this desktop max 6 hour, starting since you're clicking "Run workflow".
 Make sure your repo set to public otherwise you have strict monthly limit.